janbodnar/Python-Skolenie/pattern_match.md

-# Pattern match
+# Pattern matching

-*Pattern matching* is done with `match/case` keywords.
-It was introduced in Python 3.10 under the name
+*Pattern matching* is performed using the `match` and `case` keywords.
+It was introduced in Python 3.10 under the name **structural pattern matching**.

-structural pattern matching.
+Pattern matching is a powerful control flow construct that allows you to compare a value

-*Pattern matching* is a powerful control flow construct that allows us to compare a value against a series
+against a series of patterns and then execute code based on which pattern matches.
+It is
-of patterns and then execute code based on which pattern matches.
-It is a much more advanced construct
+far more advanced than traditional `if/else` chains or the classic `switch` statements
-than the `if/else` statements or the classic switch statements.
+found in other languages.

-In `if/else` or switch statements, each individual condition is called a branch; in pattern matching,
+In `if/else` or `switch` statements, each individual condition is called a *branch*;
-the term arm is used instead.
+in pattern matching, the term **arm** is used instead.

-## Pattern match literals
+## Matching literal values

-In the first example, we match againts simple literal values.
+In the first example, we match against simple literal values.

 ```python
 #!/usr/bin/python